-Thank you for the opportunity to provide comment on Victoria's Biosecurity Strategy Consultation Draft (the draft Strategy).
+Thank you for the opportunity to provide comment on the draft NSW Biosecurity and Food Safety Strategy.

 Animal Medicines Australia (AMA) is the peak industry association representing the registrants and approval holders of veterinary medicines and animal health products in Australia.
 They are the local divisions of global innovators, manufacturers, formulators and registrants that supply essential veterinary medicines and animal health products that are critical to supporting Australia's \$34 billion livestock industry and the \$30 billion pet industry.
 Our members represent more than 90% of registered veterinary medicine sales in Australia.